Count Orlok: Kinski's portrayals

 Kinski's make-up was an imitation of Max Schreck's in the 1922 original and was applied by Japanese artist Reiko Kruk.
 Although Kinski fought with Herzog and others during the making of other films, he got along with Kruk, and the four-hour makeup sessions proceeded without any outbursts from Kinski himself.

 Kinski's portrayal was praised by Roger Ebert, who wrote that there is "nothing pleasant about Herzog's vampire", which was "played totally without ego by Klaus Kinski ... [who] does honor to the seriousness of vampires. ... if they were real, here is how they must look", while Fabio Giovannini describes Kinski's portrayal as "without doubt, the most repugnant vampire in cinematic history".
 David Annwn Jones notes how Kinski's character plays down the demonic aspects of the original Orlok and approaches Dracula more closely, as he mentions his noble lineage and has the ability to create more vampires from his victims.
 Furthermore, Kinski's vampire does not reflect in mirrors, unlike the original.
 Simon Bacon, in comparing Kinski's performance to Schreck's, notes:

 Kinski's Dracula not only builds upon the bestial nature of Schreck's vampire – he is visibly ancient and inhuman – but adds a world weariness and melancholy to his persona in keeping with the introspection of the 1970s New German Cinema movement. ...
 While Schreck's movements are rigid and arch, mirroring the gothic architecture that so often surrounds him, Kinski's posture is rounded as if he were constricting from within and his movements are generally slow and pained.

-In the 1988 pseudo-sequel to the 1979 remake, Vampire in Venice, the vampire, played by Kinski once again, is portrayed as a "Byronic hero" seeking death by making love to a virgin woman.
+In the 1988 pseudo-sequel to the 1979 remake, Vampire in Venice, the vampire, played by Kinski once again, is portrayed as a "Byronic hero" seeking death by having sex with a virgin woman.
 The film includes several innovations in the vampire myth, showing the monster as being able to walk around in daylight, cast a reflection in mirrors and is undeterred by crosses.
 Kinski initially refused to shave his head and wear fake fangs for the role, though conceded and wore Orlok's traditional rat-like fangs for several scenes.
 Matthew Edwards stated that "Kinski paints his sadistic vampire with a sneering disgust for those around him", while Roberto Curti stated that Kinski's performance "drowns the film".